libvips/nip2/README.md

 You can probably install nip2 via your package manager.
-For Windows and OS X, you can download a binary from the [nip2 releases area](https://github.com/libvips/nip2/releases).
-If you must build from source, see the section below.
+For Windows and OS X, you can download a binary from the [nip2 releases page](https://github.com/libvips/nip2/releases).
+If you have to build from source, see the section below.

 ## Documentation